 Recall that $\pi_0(X)$ is the set of path components of a space $X$ and their number is denoted by $|\pi_0(X)|$.
 Since all discussed by us spaces are locally path connected, the set $\pi_0(X)$ of path components of a space $X$ is equal to the set of connected components~of~$X$.

-We call a graph $\Gamma$ \textbf{admissible} for a triad $(W,W_-,W_+)$ if it has at least $|\pi_0(W_-)|$ vertices of degree $1$ and indegree $0$ and at least $|\pi_0(W_+)|$ vertices of degree $1$ and outdegree $0$.
+We call a graph $\Gamma$ \emph{admissible} for a triad $(W,W_-,W_+)$ if it has at least $|\pi_0(W_-)|$ vertices of degree $1$ and indegree $0$ and at least $|\pi_0(W_+)|$ vertices of degree $1$ and outdegree $0$.

-The graph presented in Figure \ref{figure:initial_graph} (a) is called the \textbf{initial graph} (with a given cycle rank $r$).
+The graph presented in Figure \ref{figure:initial_graph} (a) is called the \emph{initial graph} (with a given cycle rank $r$).
 Recall that by our convention it has orientation from the bottom to the top.
-We distinguish a spanning tree in the initial graph coloured red in the figure.
+We distinguish a spanning tree in the initial graph, coloured red in the figure.
 Moreover, we order the edges $e_1,\ldots,e_r$ outside the tree.
-We define also the version of initial graph admissible for a triad $(W,W_-,W_+)$ (see Figure \ref{figure:initial_graph} (b)).
+We define also a version of the initial graph which is admissible for a triad $(W,W_-,W_+)$ (see Figure \ref{figure:initial_graph} (b)).